livewire/livewire/docs/lifecycle-hooks.md

 Hydrate and dehydrate are lesser-known and lesser-utilized hooks.
 However, there are specific scenarios where they can be powerful.

-The terms "dehydrate" and "hydrate" refer to a Livewire component being serialized to JSON for the client side and then unserialized back into a PHP on the subsequent request.
+The terms "dehydrate" and "hydrate" refer to a Livewire component being serialized to JSON for the client-side and then unserialized back into a PHP on the subsequent request.

 We often use the terms "hydrate" and "dehydrate" to refer to this process throughout Livewire's codebase and the documentation.
 If you'd like more clarity on them, [you can get a deeper understanding here.](/docs/hydration)